DominickMuniz/Johannes/README.md

 # Johannes
-Just to host a few images of suggested/potential theme updates.
+Created this page to host a few images of suggested/potential theme updates.

 &nbsp;
 &nbsp;